 The kitchen garden at Grim’s Dyke supplies us with fresh fruit, vegetables, edible flowers and herbs for our restaurant guests.
 It also provides a rich environment for wild bees, insects and animals.
 During Gilbert’s time, this wouldn’t have been any different.

-The Victorian kitchen garden was a work of art, run by its king – the head gardener.
+The Victorian kitchen garden was a true work of art, run by its king – the head gardener.
 He would know how to, not only grow the different varieties of fruit and vegetables, but also how to store them too.
 It was expected that a one-acre plot of land could comfortably provide enough produce for 12 people.